-- There is no written agreement (it must be in writing);
+- There is no written agreement (it typically must be in writing);

 - One of the parties was pressured or signed it under duress;

-- One of the parties didn't read it or wasn't given proper time to consider it;
+- One of the parties wasn't allowed proper opportunity to read, understand, and consider it;

 - Contains false or incomplete information;

 - Lack of independent counsel (in certain states, such as Minnesota and South Carolina); or

 - Agreement is "unconscionable" (grossly unfair to one party).

 Do You Need a Postnuptial Agreement?
 An Attorney Can Help